dennis-brinley/kafka-streams-examples/README.md

 - Access to a Kafka cluster with sufficient privilges to create and read/write topics
 - Currently, the demo will only work if a Confluent-compatible schema registry is present
-- Java 11
+- Java 11 - To build or modify demo code
-- Docker Desktop
+- Docker Desktop - To build or execute locally; Or container run-time to run the packaged image

 ## Execution Options